ochuzan/8-0-weather-app-project/readme.md

 # Weather App Project

-For this assignment, you will build a weather application that will make use of the [wttr.in API](https://github.com/chubin/wttr.in) to show the weather in different locations.
-Your application will also store previous searches.
+For this project, I built a weather application with co-fellow Mukayila Alao that will make use of the [wttr.in API](https://github.com/chubin/wttr.in) to show the weather in different locations.
+This application also stores previous searches.
+After searching up a location, the background of the site will change to an animation that corresponds with the current searched location.
+There are validations in place when an invalid city is entered into the search box.

 ## Project setup